vishalchovatiya/Linux-System-Programming/mmap.md

 > **Example**

-- The program is passed a filename as an argument.
+- Following sample program is passed a filename as an argument.
 It opens the file, get the file status parameters, maps it, closes it, prints the file byte-by-byte to standard out, and then unmaps the file from memory.

 ```
 #include <stdio.h>